janwilmake/dorm/README.md

 - **Size**: You have max 10GB.
 When executing a query, you can choose to `skipMirror:true` to not perform the same query in the mirror db, to save on size for DBs with larger tables.

-Based on the code you've shared, I can see that error handling is fairly straightforward, using a conventional pattern of returning status codes and error messages in JSON responses.
-However, it could be more explicitly documented.
-Here are sections you could add to your README regarding error handling, performance, security, and limitations:

 ## Error Handling

 DORM uses a simple approach to error handling: query operations return a result object with `{ json, status, ok }` structure.
 When an error occurs, the `ok` flag is set to `false`, the `status` contains the HTTP status code, and the `json` is `null`.
 This allows you to handle errors in a predictable way: